Clients regard Josh as “very knowledgeable, very approachable and very patient in explaining quite technical legal matters.”Chambers UK 2014

 Prior to joining Signature, Josh was a partner at DLA Piper and led on matters involving Europe and China, and was head of the UK China Desk.
 Prior to this, he was a Senior Associate at Herbert Smith Freehills.

 Josh acts for a broad range of clients, focusing particularly on Chinese-based organisations, utilising his in-depth knowledge and experience of practicing in both China and Hong Kong.
-He regularly acts for clients in the financial services, insurance, manufacturing and retail sectors.
+He regularly acts for clients in the financial services, energy and extractive, insurance, manufacturing and retail sectors.

 Josh is native Chinese, speaks fluent Cantonese and good Mandarin, and is a regular speaker on issues relating to China at events organised by the China Britain Business Council, UK Trade and Investment and China Britain Law Institute.
 Josh is Chair of the Northern Chapter of Hong Kong UK Business Forum.

-Josh is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2016 for his commercial litigation expertise and is ranked in Chambers Global as a ‘Foreign Expert Based in UK’ for his Chinese dispute resolution, arbitration expertise, and as a ‘Foreign Expert for China’ for UK dispute resolution.
+Josh is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2017 for his civil fraud, banking litigation, commercial litigation and insurance and reinsurance litigation expertise, and is ranked in Chambers Global as a ‘Foreign Expert Based in UK’ for his Chinese dispute resolution, arbitration expertise, and as a ‘Foreign Expert for China’ for UK dispute resolution.

 Advised a Chinese international company on a significant claim arising from an abortive acquisition in Israel.